mdn/translated-content/files/ru/learn/forms/user_input_methods/index.md

 where `element` is the DOM element you want to register the touch events on.

+> [!NOTE]
-> **Примечание:** For further information about what you can do with touch events, please read our [touch events guide](/ru/docs/Web/Guide/Events/Touch_events).
+> For further information about what you can do with touch events, please read our [touch events guide](/ru/docs/Web/Guide/Events/Touch_events).

 #### Pointer Events

 When dealing with devices that incorporate multiple forms of input, like mouse, finger touch and pen input, it might be hard to develop a solution that works for all these different control mechanisms.
 [Pointer Events](http://www.w3.org/TR/pointerevents/) help developers more easily manage events across devices by normalizing the handling of each one.
 A pointer can be any point of contact on the screen made by a mouse cursor, pen, touch (including multi-touch), or other pointing input device.
 The events for handling generic pointer input look a lot like those for mouse: `pointerdown`, `pointermove`, `pointerup`, `pointerover`, `pointerout`, etc.

+> [!NOTE]
-> **Примечание:** Pointer Events are not widely supported yet, but a [pointer.js polyfill](https://github.com/mozilla/pointer.js) is available on Mozilla Github.
+> Pointer Events are not widely supported yet, but a [pointer.js polyfill](https://github.com/mozilla/pointer.js) is available on Mozilla Github.

 ### Implement controls